-Download my CV 1 pager or full CV (last updated: September 2019).
+Download my full academic CV (last updated: October 2025).

 View my LinkedIn Profile